ritaNDU/beiruttimes-final-ritamerhej/README.md

 Daily Beirut is a Digital Newspaper.
 It is available as an application to install on your phone, or as a website you can access using any browser you have available. ]

-This repository provides the website version of Daily Beirut.
+This repository provides the Mobile Application version of Daily Beirut.
 The website version is available at this [repository](https://github.com/ritaNDU/dailybeirut-final-web-ritamerhej).

 To start reading news on Daily Beirut, you have to create an account, login, and start reading all the latest news.